GicheruBenjamin/PyWork/Readme.md

 ## Caching(cache.py)
 In the commented example it takes long time to finish the operation but due to use of lru cache from func_tools it takes less time to complete the operation in the operation.

+## Statistics(matstat.py)
+There is a statistics module available to help to do statistics e.g mean, mode & median.